-- St. Nicholas School has been invited to participate in an exciting pilot program to measure student growth and proficiency—and provide insights to help tailor instruction for each student.
+- St. Nicholas School is participating in an exciting pilot program to measure student growth and proficiency—and provide insights to help tailor instruction for each student.
 Through the Archdiocese of Newark’s affiliation with NWEA’s MAP Growth program, interim assessments in Reading, Language Arts, Math, and Science will determine student progress.
 When paired with Classworks on-line software, teachers will be provided with individualized digital learning paths that include instruction, practice activities, and assessment.
-Each student will be challenged at their own level and progress individually.
+Each student will be challenged at their own level and progress accordingly.

 - In conjunction with our STEM (Science, Technology, Engineering, and Math) program, a new Maker Space classroom has been created adjacent to the science lab.
 The Maker Space has been outfitted with Chomebooks, robotics, circuit boards, a 3D printer, and many other tools to engage students.
 All students in grades K-8 will enjoy weekly lessons in ‘making’ solutions to design challenges as a team.
 High tech and low tech will be incorporated into the program which requires students to ‘think outside the box’ in developing solutions to problems and challenges posed by teachers.

 - Technology offerings continue to be enhanced.
 We completed our program to provide new Internet accessible Smartboards in all classrooms which allows teachers to bring the world into their lessons.
 PreK students enjoy the addition of iPads on a weekly basis which allows them to practice their numeracy and literacy skills.
 Students in K-8 receive weekly technology lessons and additional technology infusion opportunities to develop 21st Century technology skills.

 - The Junior High Chromebook program is now enhanced with a second set of Chromebooks.
 A third set of Chromebooks will be added for our English Language Arts program making our Junior High essentially a ‘One-to-One’ Chromebook program.

 - Security concerns are on everyone’s mind and so we are creating a locked interior vestibule at the front entrance which allows increased control over who enters when the buzzer releases the Main Entrance door lock.
 Sometimes referred to as a ‘mantrap’, a second set of security doors is becoming the standard for K-12 school entry because of the increased security features provided.